 Photo: EYEKLIK / Wikimedia Commons

 Halong Bay is in northern Vietnam, with many limestone islands rising from the water.
 The bay has a long history connected to Vietnamese legends about a “descending dragon” and a family of dragons assisting the people.
 Fishermen have lived in floating villages here for centuries.
 Fresh seafood, including grilled squid and seafood noodles, is popular.
 The atmosphere is quiet, with boats and small houses floating on the water.
-It is one of the most beautiful places in Vietnam, and visitors can take a boat trip and see the unique rock formations.
+It is one of the serene places to see in Vietnam in November, and visitors can take a boat trip and see the unique rock formations.

 Major Attractions: Sung Sot Cave, Ti Top Island, Bai Tu Long Bay